Pope Francis questions whether Donald Trump is really ‘pro-life’

 “Such an open-ended circumvention of immigration laws was an unconstitutional exercise of authority by the executive branch,” Mr. Sessions said Tuesday at the Justice Department.

-Mr. Trump directed Congress to devise a legislative solution that would “work out very well” for the DACA recipients, also known as “Dreamers.”
+Mr. Trump directed Congress to devise a legislative solution that would “work out very well” for the DACA recipients, also known as “Dreamers.’

 Francis acknowledged that he had not studied the particulars of DACA, but said “removing young people from their family is not a thing that bears good fruit, neither for the young person nor the family.”